Pandeshwar

 Pandeshwar is a residential and commercial locality in the city of Mangalore, Karnataka, India.
 It is one of the upscale residential, commercial, and financial centres of Mangalore.
 It houses some of the highrise buildings and many more under pipeline.
 It is close to Mangaladevi Temple, which is one of the well known temples of Mangalore.
 It is just half a mile away from the Mangalore Central railway station, Mangalore City Bus Stand and Nehru Maidan.
 Pandeshwar is surrounded by Hoige Bazaar, Yemmekere & State Bank.

-The Headquarters of the Corporation Bank, one of the leading public sector banks of India is located in this area.
+The Zonal Office of Union Bank of India, formerly the Headquarters of the erstwhile Corporation Bank is located in this area.

-The Forum Fiza Mall, largest mall in Mangalore & one of the largest malls in India is also located here.
-Pandeshwar houses few government offices as well.
+The Forum Fiza Mall, the largest mall in Mangalore and one of the largest in India, is also located here.
+Pandeshwar houses some government offices as well.